Learning Indonesian

 DavidG

-4. naga Says:
+4. naga says:

 “The low mark of Australians toward Indonesia is provoked by those Timur-Timur who wanted independent from Indonesia which they managed to have attention from recently ousted conservative Howard.
 Consequently, Australian perception toward Indonesian which was somewhat positive turn into negative, worst added by the bombing in Bali.
 Ex president Habibie an amateur in politic took the wrong approached in defining the Timorese final destiny.
 Today this country is facing cohesiveness which Australia is taking advantage because of economic interest. “